 When we usually talk about Facebook Analytics, we usually mean Facebook Page Insights.
 If your boss were to ask you about your company’s KPIs, you’d tell him what your analytics metrics say, right?
 Well, Facebook Analytics was something a little more specific than that.

 That’s why you shouldn’t worry about losing access to your data when Facebook Analytics is gone.
-You’ll still be able to find data about your content, audiences, and audience activity in Facebook Insights.
+You’ll still be able to find data about your content, audiences, and audience activity in Facebook Page Insights.

 In this article, we’ll quickly explain: